Impact

 Risk and Exploitability

-The EPSS score is not available and the vulnerability is not listed in the CISA KEV catalog.
-The severity is classified as high.
+The EPSS score is < 1 % and the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score of 3.1 indicates a low severity.
 An attacker would need to have already gained control of the renderer process, which typically requires exploitation of another flaw or a user‑enabled configuration.
 Once that foothold is achieved, the crafted HTML page can bypass site isolation without additional privileges.
 Because the window of opportunity relies on a pre‑existing compromise, the likelihood of direct exploitation remains moderate but is non‑negligible for high‑value targets.

 OpenCVE Enrichment